JHU-PL-Lab/www-fpse/assignments/project.md

 The design submission must include
   1. An overview of the purpose of the project
   2. A list of libraries you plan on using
+    - Additionally if any of the libraries are either not listed above or are in the data processing category above, you will also be required to have successfully installed the library on all team member computers and have a small demo app working to verify the library really works.
+We require this because OCaml libraries can be flakey.
   3. Commented module type declarations (`.mli` files) which will provide you with an initial specification to code to
     - You can obviously change this later and don't need every single detail filled out
     - But, do include an initial pass at key types and functions needed and a brief comment if the meaning of a function is not clear.